 Olin Hall was donated to the college by the Olin Foundation.
 The building houses the departments of biology (4th floor), chemistry, (3rd floor) and physics (2nd floor).
 The deep set windows are due to the unique exoskeletal structure of the buildings.
 All utilities, including electrical, gas, plumbing, air conditioning, and ventilation are supplied to all rooms in the building through a 5 foot thick perimeter chase around the entire building on each floor.
 Most buildings use a central utilities chase.

 On the ground floor are classrooms, a photo lab, a small lecture room, a machine shop, a small research lab and storage rooms.
 From this floor a tunnel leads to the lower level of the large lecture room (Olin 1), which is the central room in the appendage to the building on the west.
-Around this lecture room at the upper level is the glass enclosed lounge and the administrative office area.
-A cat walk connects the two parts of the building at the upper level.
+Around this lecture room at the upper level is the glass enclosed lounge and the administrative office area nicknamed the “fishbowl.”
+A catwalk connects the two parts of the building at the upper level.